Skip to content

 What is The Open Championship playoff format?

 At the US Open, the winner is determined in a two-hole aggregate playoff if required.
 It used to be an 18-hole playoff before this was scrapped in 2018.
+The PGA Championship follows the same format as Open Championships at Portrush or Royal St. George’s, employing a three-hole aggregate playoff.

 On the PGA Tour, a sudden-death format is usually adopted where players just continue hole by hole.
 As soon as a player wins a hole, the playoff is over.
+This format is also used by the Masters, which saw Rory McIlroy complete the Career Grand Slam with victory over Justin Rose.

 open championship playoff format

-ALSO: The Open Championship Field 2025: Who is playing at Portrush?
+ALSO: The Open Championship Field 2026

 ALSO: Everything you need to know about The Open